RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>9</sup> Much more then, being now justified by his blood, we shall be saved from wrath through him.
 <sup>10</sup> For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.
 <sup>11</sup> And not only [so], but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement.
-<sup>12</sup> Wherefore , as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:
+<sup>12</sup> Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:
 <sup>13</sup> (For until the law sin was in the world: but sin is not imputed when there is no law.
 <sup>14</sup> Nevertheless death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam’s transgression, who is the figure of him that was to come.
 <sup>15</sup> But not as the offence, so also [is] the free gift.
 For if through the offence of one many be dead, much more the grace of God, and the gift by grace, [which is ] by one man, Jesus Christ, hath abounded unto many.